minio/docs/source/security/ad-ldap-external-identity-management/external-authentication-with-ad-ldap-identity-provider.rst

 :minio-git:`ldap.go <minio/blob/master/docs/sts/ldap.go>` that handles the
 full login flow.

-As an alternative to implementing this application flow, application owners can log into the :minio-git:`MinIO Console <console>` using their external user credentials and create :ref:`service accounts <minio-idp-service-account>` for their applications.
+AD/LDAP users can alternatively create :ref:`service accounts <minio-idp-service-account>` associated to their AD/LDAP user Distinguished Name.
 Service accounts are long-lived credentials which inherit their privileges from the parent user.
 The parent user can further restrict those privileges while creating the service account.
+Use either of the following methods to create a new service account

+- Log into the :ref:`MinIO Console <minio-console>` using the AD/LDAP-managed user credentials.
+From the :guilabel:`Identity` section of the left navigation, select :guilabel:`Service Accounts` followed by the :guilabel:`Create service account +` button.

+- Use the :mc-cmd:`mc admin user svcacct add` command to create the service account.
+Specify the user Distinguished Name as the username to which to associate the service account.

 Querying the Active Directory / LDAP Service
 --------------------------------------------